heidisu/actor-invaders/README.md

 ### The Game application

 We will now make a jar for the `Game` part.
-We will have to update the `application.conf` file to enable remoting, and to specify ip and port for the application.
+We have to update the `application.conf` file to enable remoting, and to specify ip and port for the application.
 This is done by adding the follwing config to the file.
 ```
 akka {
     actor {